Thimphu: Changzamtok

 Changzamtok is a southern district from the main centre, bordered by the Hospital Area to the west, by Gongphel Lam and the Wang Chuu river to the east.

 Chubachu

 Chubachu is the central district.
 It is bounded by the Chubachu River to the north, the Wang Chuu River to the east and Changangkha and Motithang to the west.
-Below Chubachu lies the Centenary Farmers Market which runs through-out the week.
+Below Chubachu lies the Centenary Farmers Market which runs throughout the week.
 A weekend market is held on the western bank of the Wang Chu.
 To the west lies the Norzin Lam road which divides Chubachu from Motithang.
 This road contains the Bhutan Textile Museum and the National Library of Bhutan.
 The central road of the district is called Yanden Lam.
 The eastern road of the district is Chogyal Lam which runs northwest–southeast along the banks of the Wang Chu.

 Hospital Area

 The Hospital Area is a central district of Thimphu.
 Located south of the Memorial Chorten, it contains the central roundabout, JDWR Hospital and the Royal Bhutan Police national headquarters.
 The Gongphel Lam road divides it from Changzamthok District.